GlobalPolicySignals/Bilateral_StrategicLearning_USChina_AER/README.md

-# Bilateral_StrategicLearning_USChina_AER
-This repository contains the full replication package for the above working paper.
-It includes all raw data, processed panels, scripts, and visualizations used in the analysis.
-The study introduces a novel framework for bilateral strategic learning (BLSI) using a natural experiment between the same-leader rivals, Trump and Xi. ( EL OUARDI  WP Submitted to AER)

 Strategic Learning between Adversarial Leaders in Bilateral Economic Conflict Evidence from the Trump -Xi Natural Experiment Conditional Reciprocity and Behavioral Synchronization in US-China Trade Wars

 Oualid EL OUARDI

 Submission status: “Submitted to the American Economic Review (AER), September 2025.”

 Description of the replication package :